-The graph gives the number of admissible video connections when the videos are characterized by the concave hull or the optimal leaky bucket characterization with two leaky buckets (which is obtained with the heuristic of Appendix B).
-We observe from the plots that the optimal leaky bucket characterization with two leaky buckets admits almost as many video connections as the more accurate concave hull characterization.
-The curves for three or more leaky buckets coincide with the curve for the concave hull.
+Assuming worst-case on-off traffic, the smoother outputs are statistically multiplexed onto the bufferless link.
+We set $\epsilon_j = 10^{-7}$ for all connections.
+In Figure 3 we plot the number of admissible video connections as a function of the delay bound.
+The graph gives the number of admissible video connections when the videos are characterized by the concave hull or the optimal leaky bucket characterization with 2 leaky buckets (which is obtained with the heuristic of Appendix B).
+We observe from the plots that the optimal leaky bucket characterization with 2 leaky buckets characterization with 2 leaky buckets admits almost as many video connections as the more accurate concave hull characterization.
+The curves for 3 or more leaky buckets coincide with the curve for the concave hull.

-In the next experiment we compare the admission region of our approach with the admission region obtained with the deterministic admission control condition of Wrege et al. [50].
+In the next experiment we compare the admission region of our approach with the admission region obtained with the deterministic admission control condition of Wrege et al. [54].
 The approach of Wrege et al. is to feed the unsmoothed traffic into a buffered multiplexer.
 The deterministic admission control condition guarantees that no bit is delayed by more than the prespecified delay limit in the multiplexer buffer (and it also guarantees that no bit is lost).
 Our approach, on the other hand, exploits the independence of traffic emanating from the connections in I(1).
-The videos are passed through simple smoothers with $c_j = c_j^$.
-The smoother outputs-assuming worst-case on-off traffic-are then statistically multiplexed onto the bufferless link (see Fig. 2).
-We set $\epsilon_j = 10^{-7}$ for all connections.
-Losses this small have essentially no impact on the perceived video quality and can be easily hidden by error concealment techniques [49].
+The videos are passed through simple smoothers with $c_i = c_i^$.
+The smoother outputs - assuming worst-case on-off traffic - are then statistically multiplexed onto the bufferless link (see Figure 2).
+We set $\epsilon_i = 10^{-7}$ for all connections.
+Losses this small have essentially no impact on the perceived video quality and can be easily hidden by error concealment techniques [53]